The Judds: Dream Chasers

 Open August 10, 2018 - July 14, 2019

-The Country Music Hall of Fame and Museum will take a fresh look at the story of The Judds—mother Naomi and daughter Wynonna—using rare artifacts, original manuscripts, unpublished photos and keepsake costumes in an exhibit titled The Judds: Dream Chasers.
+The Country Music Hall of Fame® and Museum takes a fresh look at the story of The Judds—mother Naomi and daughter Wynonna—using rare artifacts, original manuscripts, unpublished photos and keepsake costumes in an exhibit titled The Judds: Dream Chasers.

 The exhibit will follow the popular duo from their mother-and-child beginnings as Diana Judd and daughter Christina Ciminella to their chart-topping career peak as one of the most successful duos in country music history.
 In the Eighties and early Nineties, The Judds scored twenty Top Ten hits, including fourteen #1s.
 They were popular with their industry peers, too, winning five Grammys, nine CMA awards and seven ACM awards.